Ryanjlowe/ses-forward-to-pinpoint/README.md

 # SES to Pinpoint Segment Email Forwarder

 This repo shows a simple reference architecture on how to set up inbound SES rules to forward incoming emails to different Pinpoint segments.
+It also sets up a CloudWatch Event Rule to run every 30 min and a CloudWatch Alarm to verify that emails are being received and the Lambda is triggered.

 ## Architecture